Continuity vs Categories

 Label Integer Values

 The levels of a categorical variable may be coded as integers.
-For example, for the employee data, the variable Plan is categorical, coded in the data file with the integers 1, 2, and 3 corresponding to three health plans, respectively named GoodHealth, GetWell, and BestCare.
+For example, in the employee data, the variable Plan is categorical, coded in the data file as 1, 2, and 3, corresponding to the health plans GoodHealth, GetWell, and BestCare, respectively.
 The corresponding bar graph necessarily displays these integer values, as illustrated with R/lessR.

-The resulting visualizations are more meaningful with the output labeled with the names instead of integers, so transform a categorical variable read into a data frame as integers into a formal categorical variable with the corresponding labels.
+The resulting visualizations are more meaningful when the output is labeled with names instead of integers, so transform a categorical variable read into a data frame as integers into a formal categorical variable with the corresponding labels.

 R: Analyze Categorical Variables - Label Integer Values